EvictionLab/eviction-lab-website/content/eviction-tracking/austin-tx.md

 {{%/ report_chart %}}

 {{% report_map shapes="/uploads/austin_shapes.json" data="/uploads/austin_map.csv" %}}

 # The geography of changes in eviction filings

 Travis County is divided into 64 zip codes.
-Here we map, in each of those zip codes, eviction filings over the last four weeks compared to the typical number of filings in 2012.
-Over that period, we see steep declines in eviction filings across the city.
+Here we map, in each of those zip codes, eviction filings over the last four weeks compared to the typical number of filings in the average year.<sup>1</sup> Over that period, we see steep declines in eviction filings across the city.

+1. Eviction filings data for Travis county were collected by [BASTA Austin](http://www.bastaaustin.org/) and [Open Austin](https://www.open-austin.org/).
+Historical averages cover 2014-2019.
-1. Tract racial majority determined using American Community Survey (ACS) estimates for 2014–2018
+2. Zip code racial majority determined using American Community Survey (ACS) estimates for 2014–2018

 {{%/ report_map %}}